Freezing Credit Cards Can Have Chilling Consequences

 What About Emergencies?

-Even the ice block, would not stop someone from making an impulsive purchase by telephone.
+Even the ice block, would not effectively stop someone from making an impulsive purchase by telephone.
 It is possible that card numbers could still be read through clear ice.
-If the person on the other end of the phone can understand you while your teeth are chattering, and you don't mind a little frostbite on your fingers, this is not a deterrent.
+If the person on the other end of the phone can understand you while your teeth are chattering, and you don't mind a little numbness of your fingers, this is not a deterrent.

 If you really insist on the freezer method, it might be better to put the cards in something opaque like sirloin tips and gravy, Marinara sauce, or chili and beans.

 You then have to devise a little word association trick to remember which freezer container has the cards.
-It might be the chili, since credit and chili both start with the same letter... or Marinara sauce since it starts with "m" as in money... or sirloin tips since the article that suggested it was entitled "tips" for saving money.
+It might be the chili, since credit and chili both start with the same letter.
+Or it could be in the Marinara sauce since it starts with "m" as in money.
+Perhaps it should be in the sirloin tips since it comes under the category of "tips" for saving money.

 Insane ways to destroy your card.